Coordinating Conjunction – Definition, Examples & Rules

 Coordinating-conjunctions-Definition

 Conjunctions are parts of speech that allow you to connect two or more thoughts.
-There are two types of conjunctions: coordinating and subordinating conjunctions.
 In academic writing, coordinating conjunctions do not only connect words, phrases, or sentences, they can also stand at the start of a sentence or phrase.
-This article discusses coordinating conjunctions, the different rules in specific cases, and how they differentiate from conjunctive adverbs.
+In this article we’ll discuss coordinating conjunctions, the different rules in specific cases, and how they differ from conjunctive adverbs.

-• They join two words, phrases, ideas, or clauses of equal grammatical and syntactic importance.
+A coordinating conjunction is a grammatical device that connects two words, phrases, ideas, or clauses of equal importance.

 Definition: Coordinating conjunction

-Coordinating conjunctions connect two clauses or ideas of equal grammatical and syntax importance.
-For instance, these conjunctions can join two verbs, nouns, adjectives, phrases, or independent clauses.
+Coordinating conjunctions connect two clauses or ideas of equal grammatical and syntactic importance.
+For instance, these conjunctions can join two verbs, nouns, adjectives, phrases, or independent clauses but can never start sentences.
+The seven coordinating conjunctions are also referred to by the acronym “FANBOYS.”

 There are seven main coordinating conjunctions in English.
 Each conjunction has a specific function.
 Therefore, memorizing all of them and how you can use them is essential in academic writing.
 The seven types are: